Oracle: Other oracles

 There were many "oracles of the dead", such as in Argolis, Cumae, Herakleia in Pontos, in the Temple of Poseidon in Taenaron, but the most important was the Necromanteion of Acheron.

 In other cultures

 The term "oracle" is also applied in modern English to parallel institutions of divination in other cultures.
 Specifically, it is used in the context of Christianity for the concept of divine revelation, and in the context of Judaism for the Urim and Thummim breastplate, and in general any utterance considered prophetic.

+Caucasus

+According to Strabo, the city of Anariace (Ἀναριάκη), which belonged to a people known as the Anariacae in the Caucasus, contained an oracle that revealed the will of the gods to those who slept within its temple.

 Celtic polytheism

 In Celtic polytheism, divination was performed by the priestly caste, either the druids or the vates.
 This is reflected in the role of "seers" in Dark Age Wales (dryw) and Ireland (fáith).

 China

-In China, oracle bones were used for divination in the late Shang dynasty, (c.
+In China, oracle bones were used for divination in the late Shang dynasty (c.
 1600–1046 BC).
 Diviners applied heat to these bones, usually ox scapulae or tortoise plastrons, and interpreted the resulting cracks.

 A different divining method, using the stalks of the yarrow plant, was practiced in the subsequent Zhou dynasty (1046–256 BC).
 Around the late 9th century BC, the divination system was recorded in the I Ching, or "Book of Changes", a collection of linear signs used as oracles.
 In addition to its oracular power, the I Ching has had a major influence on the philosophy, literature and statecraft of China since the Zhou period.